Marco: I had the pleasure of interviewing Monika Ekiert.

 Monika: Challenge has always been showing people that anything is possible in life.
 Even the wildest dreams are achievable if you really believe them.

 I was born and spent my childhood in a communist country.
-We had little to eat; bread with salt as a main dish, and bread with sugar as a dessert.
-I even wore my brother’s old clothes.
+We had little to eat, like bread with salt as a main dish and bread with sugar as a dessert.
+I wore my brother’s old clothes.
 One day, I followed this inside voice in me, and without knowing what it was, I decided to go to France.
 My first goal was to prove to myself what I was capable of.

-With my 2 suitcases, one-way bus ticket to Paris, 5O Eur in my pocket and address to one organization who helped a polish young girl in their life in France I landed in a completely new world.
-Working hard to survive motivated me to achieve my goal and become an independent strong woman.
-So, basically, just a few years later I achieved my 1st Masters in Economics at the Sorbonne University and also my 2nd Masters in Human Resources.
-I found myself among 25 students that went for their 2nd Master’s degree in Human Resources.
-Sorbonne University is one of the best universities in the world.
+With my 2 suitcases, a one-way bus ticket to Paris, 50 Euro in my pocket, and an address to one organization that helped a young Polish girl in their life in France, I landed in a completely new world.
+Working hard to survive motivated me to achieve my goal and become an independent, strong woman.
+So, basically, just a few years later, I achieved my 1st Master in Economics at the Sorbonne University and also my 2nd Master in Human Resources.
+I found myself among 25 students that went for the 2nd Master’s degree in Human Resources.
+Sorbonne University is one of the best universities in the World.

-I think my decision to leave Poland at a young age, in search of a “better life,” ultimately made me love my parents more.
-Back then, I was ashamed not to be like the others, and to never go on holidays.
-However, nowadays it all changed for the best and I became a warrior with the mission and vision that I had.
+I think my decision to leave Poland at a young age, searching for a “better life,” ultimately made me love my parents more.
+Back then, I was ashamed not to be like the others, and to never go on holidays, etc. But nowadays, it all changed for the best, and I became a warrior with the mission and vision that I had.

-My dream of becoming an actress has always been inside me, and kinda hidden deep down.
+My dream of becoming an actress has always been inside me and kind of hidden deep down.
 I come from a humble and modest family.
 I spent my childhood dreaming, thinking that my life was meant for me to accomplish great things.

 I have a lot of strength.
 I’m not afraid of people, only of God.

 I know that cinema is a way to express myself.
 And to change people’s lives and their way of thinking.

 Can you share the most interesting story that happened to you since you started this career?